Motion-driven Visual Tempo Learning for Video-based Action Recognition: Experiments

 \subsubsection{Evaluation on Different Backbones}

-We apply our TCM to a variety of backbone networks, and show their Top-1 accuracy on the Something-Something V1 dataset in Table \ref{tab:diff_backbones}.
+We apply our TCM to a variety of backbone networks, and show their accuracy on the Something-Something V1 dataset in Table \ref{tab:diff_backbones}.
+There are two parts: the upper part is 2D-CNN methods, and the lower part is 3D-CNN methods.
 Particularly, in all networks, TCM is placed right behind layer \textit{res3}.
 For TSM over different backbones, ``TSM+TCM" can clearly enhance the accuracy of action recognition with only a small increase in parameters.
-Compared to the baseline TSM-ResNet50, TCM obtains a significant gain of about 6.4\% (52.0\% vs 45.6\%) at Top-1 accuracy at the cost of only 5.6\% (35.3G vs 33.4G) and 0.8\% (24.5M vs 24.3M) growth in FLOPs and parameters.
-For the well-performed backbone network TEA~\cite{li2020tea} which can stimulate and aggregate the temporal information effectively, our TCM also boosts its performance for a large margin (Top-1 accuracy 48.9\% vs 50.6\%).
-For the typical 3D network I3D~\cite{crasto2019mars}, our TCM further improves its temporal modeling capability, where the Top-1 accuracy is modified by 1.6\% (24.5\% vs 26.1\%).
+Compared to the baseline TSM-ResNet50, TCM obtains a significant gain of about 6.4\% (52.0\% vs. 45.6\%) at Top-1 accuracy at the cost of only 5.6\% (35.3G vs. 33.4G) and 0.8\% (24.5M vs. 24.3M) growth in FLOPs and parameters.
+For the well-performed TEA~\cite{li2020tea} which can stimulate and aggregate the temporal information effectively, our TCM also boosts its performance for a large margin, \textit{e.g.} the Top-1 accuracy enhances from 48.9\% to 50.6\%.
+For 3D-ResNet~\cite{hara2018can} over different depth, TCM can steadily promote the performance, \textit{e.g.} 3D-ResNet-18 (Top-1 + 3.3\%), 3D-ResNet-50 (Top-1 + 1.8\% ).
+For the famous 3D network 3D-ResNeXt~\cite{crasto2019mars}, our TCM further improves its temporal modeling capability, where the Top-1 accuracy is modified by 1.6\% (24.5\% vs. 26.1\%).

-\subsection{Comparison with State-of-the-arts}
+\subsection{Comparison with state-of-the-arts}

 To evaluate the temporal modeling ability and the entire capacity of our method, we compare our TCM-derived models with the state-of-the-arts extensively on both the temporal dominated datasets Something-Something V1 \& V2 and the scene dominated datasets Kinetics-400, UCF-101 and HMDB-51.
 The results are reported in Table~\ref{tab:sota}, Table~\ref{tab:sotak} and Table~\ref{tab:ucf-hmdb}.